nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 3.2.5 Locating Persons by Name: `findp`
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-Upon entering the `findp` command, all persons and tasks would be listed together with the message "Listed all persons and tasks"
+Upon entering the `findp` command, all persons and tasks would be listed together with the message "Listed all persons and tasks".
 </div>

 Finds persons whose name contains any of the given keywords.